amanuel-demissie/mastering-git/readMe.md

 ## Ayoooooo

---im adding this from mainmerge-feature-branch
+--im adding this from dev-test2 branch
+--fuck yea from dev-test2 branch
+--im from dev-test2 branch too